contactlab/contacthub-sdk-nodejs/README.md

 Updates an existing `Education` object for an existing `Customer`.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.
+Returns a `Promise` that resolves to a `Customer` object, which contains the updated version of the `Customer`.

 ```js
 ch.updateEducation(customerId, education)
 ```

-The `education` object must contain an `id` matching an existing `Education` for the `Customer`.
-All the other properties of that `Education` will be replaced by the new ones provided to this method.
+The `education` object must contain an `id` that matches an existing `Education` for the `Customer`.
+All the other properties of that `Education` will be replaced by the new ones provided by this method.

 ### removeEducation

 Removes an existing `Education` object from an existing `Customer`.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.
+Returns a `Promise` that resolves to a `Customer` object, which contains the updated version of the `Customer`.

 ```js
 ch.removeEducation(customerId, educationId)
 ```

 ## Job API